 There is no charge for this visit.

 This is the appointment when the diagnostic records are completed.
-It typically includes a clinical examination: digital study models of the teeth, photos of the patient’s face and teeth, and X-rays.
+It typically includes a clinical examination: a digital scan of your teeth to fabricate digital study models, photos of the patient’s face and teeth, and X-rays.
 This information is used to develop a custom treatment plan for each patient.
 These records are also helpful in tracking the progress of treatment as the teeth move under orthodontic care.

-These are appointments during which you get your appliances (braces, expanders, etc.), and they usually take from one to two hours.
-You will see us at regular intervals 8 to 12 weeks apart for an adjustment, which takes 20 to 40 minutes.
+After you receive your appliances (braces, expanders, etc.), you will see us at regular intervals 8 to 12 weeks apart for an adjustment, which takes 20 to 40 minutes.
 Our offices are open Monday through Friday and select Saturdays.
 Patients are seen by appointment only unless an emergency arises.

 We do not accept “walk-ins.”
 We make every effort to be on time for our patients, and ask that you extend the same courtesy to us.
 If you cannot keep an appointment, please notify us immediately.
 Cancel only if it is an emergency.
 It is difficult to reschedule, since most appointments are made four to eight weeks in advance.